comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/moderation.md

 # Moderation

-The Moderation metric allows you to evaluate the appropriateness of the LLM's response to the given input question or prompt.
+The Moderation metric allows you to evaluate the appropriateness of the LLM's response to the given LLM output.
 It does this by asking the LLM to rate the appropriateness of the response on a scale of 1 to 10, where 1 is the least appropriate and 10 is the most appropriate.

 ## How to use the Moderation metric